Steel Solutions Center

 6.7.2.
 Both the AISC and RCSC Specifications require that paint on the faying surfaces of slip-critical connections be qualified (providing a minimum slip coefficient) or that such surfaces remain unpainted.
 Does this requirement apply to the surfaces und

-No. In a slip-critical connection, the faying surfaces are those that resist relative movement (or slip) of the plies.
+No. In a slip-critical connection, the faying surfaces are those that resist the relative movement (or slip) of the plies.
 This occurs on the contact surfaces between the plies, not those surfaces under the bolt head or nut.

 6.7.3.
 What is the difference between the surface preparation requirements for Class A and B surfaces in slip-critical connections?